Human Body Facts

 Paleontologists believe Gallimimus had feathers like its Ornithomimus relatives.

-Paleontologist Richard A. Thulborn estimated the Gallimimus could have a top running speed of 34 mph.
+Paleontologist Richard A. Thulborn estimated the Gallimimus had a top running speed of 34 miles per hour.

 The Gallimimus used its speed to evade and escape predators.